404src/exocore/_articles/ccna-summary.md

 ## 5.3 Configure and verify device access control using local passwords

-## 5.4 Describe security password policies elements, such as management,complexity, and password alternatives (multifactor authentication, certificates, and biometrics)
+## 5.4 Describe security password policies elements, such as management, complexity, and password alternatives (multifactor authentication, certificates, and biometrics)
 Multi-factor authentication involves providing more than just a username/password to prove your identity.
 It usually involves providing two (or more) of the following:
 - Something you know
     - a username/password combination, a PIN, etc.